kchapelier/cellular-automata-rule-parser/README.md

 # cellular-automata-rule-parser

-Parser for Life, Generations and Cyclic cellular automata rule formats.
+Parser for Life, Generations, Vote for Life, Wolfram's Elementary CA and Cyclic CA rule formats.

 ## Installing and testing